 Portugal's infrastructure, including its internet and communication services, is of excellent quality.
 High-speed internet and 4G connectivity are widely available throughout Portugal.
 However, it's worth researching the various service providers in the region you'll be moving to.
 While excellent internet service is generally very good, some remote locations may have slower internet.

-Nearly all restaurants, cafes, and hotels offer public WIFI access throughout Portugal, making working remotely (should you choose to do so) or connecting with family and friends abroad easy.
+Nearly all restaurants, cafes, and hotels offer public Wi-Fi access, making working remotely in Portugal easy (should you choose to do so) or connecting with family and friends abroad.

 Entertainment